 - Similarly the phrase “believe in ____” also follows these same dative case and prepositional conventions.
 Matthew 21:25,32; Mark 11:31; Luke 20:5; John 3:15; 4:21; 5:46; 6:30; 8:31,45; 10:37; 14:11; Acts 27:25; Galatians 3:6.

 - Early Christian authors continued using these standard Greek conventions to communicate “faith in” or “believing in” someone/something.
 Here are some literal translations from the Apostolic Fathers.

-Ignatius’ To The Ephesians 1:1 “according to faith and love in Christ Jesus …”
+Ignatius’ To The Ephesians chapter 1:1 “according to faith and love in Christ Jesus …”

 Ignatius’ To The Philadelphians 8:1 “I trust in the grace …”

 Ignatius’ To The Smyrnaeans 6:1 “unless they believe in the blood …”